 - Verify that Oracle is installed and configured identically on all nodes in the cluster.
-See "About installing Oracle in a VCS environment" on page 36. - Verify that the Cluster Server agent for Oracle is installed on all nodes in the cluster. - See "Before you install or upgrade the agent for Oracle" on page 64. - Verify that the type definition for Cluster Server agent for Oracle is imported into the VCS engine. - If the Oracle database is ASM-managed, make sure that the Oracle clustering daemon is enabled.
+See "About installing Oracle in a VCS environment" on page 36. - Verify that the Cluster Server agent for Oracle is installed on all nodes in the cluster. - See "Before you install or upgrade the agent for Oracle" on page 64. - Verify that the type definition for Cluster Server agent for Oracle is imported into the VCS engine. - See "Importing the type definition files for Cluster Server agent for Oracle" on page 80. - If the Oracle database is ASM-managed, make sure that the Oracle clustering daemon is enabled.
 Else, the OCSSD daemon must be disabled.